-Report all positions, compensated or uncompensated, held during the current or prior calendar year as an officer, director, trustee of an organization, partnership, or other business enterprise, nonprofit organization, labor organization, or educational or other institution other than the United States.
-Exclude:

-Posttons held in any religious, social, maternal, or political entities (such as political parties and campaign organizations); and positions solely of an itorioraly flature.
-Name of Organization HOA @ Point Lighthouse (uncompensated) ited Cross (uncompensated) Positions held in any religious, social, traternal, or political Position President Head of charity gala
+Report all positions, compensated or uncompensated, held during the current or prior calendar year as an officer, director, trustee of an organization, partner, proprietor, representative, employee, or consultant of any corporation, firm, partnership, or other business enterprise, nonprofit organization, labor organization, or educational or other institution other than the United States.
+Exclude: Positions held in any religious, social, fraternal, or political entities (such as political parties and campaign organizations); and positions solely of an honorary nature.